 The National Parks Service partnered with Google (yes, Google again) to follow a handful of park rangers through some of Americ's most stunning and challenging terrains, from the Alaskan Glaciers to Utah's Bryce Canyon.

 At the state level, a handful of conservation efforts have developed virtual tours of some of America’s most emblematic landscapes.
 Start with the Nature Conservancy of Oklahoma's virtual field trip – you have to see for yourself just how soothing these views can be.
 Sit by a sunny window and let our eyes feast on clear blue skies, red clay formations, and fields of wildflowers.
+For a Google-free walk among the trees, the National Parks Service has a very robust virtual tour of Yellowstone National Park: the park has nine webcams strewn about, one of which has a Livestream feed.

 Virtual dives are a trippy affair and thanks to the National Marine Sanctuaries, you can explore the blue depths of the American Samoas, the Florida Keys, Monterey Bay, and many others.
 For real-time adventures, check in with the New England Aquarium to see live feeds of the marine life they take care of.